 How to move overseas with your pets

-Moving abroad with pets can be done; it’s not really difficult, but you need to think this through this very carefully for both you, your family and your pets’ well-being.
+Moving abroad with pets can be done; it’s not really difficult, but you need to plan it very carefully.
 Pet relocation is not a cheap undertaking, and the paperwork can be an absolute nightmare.
 But it's well worth it to have your furry family with you.

-And it’s not something that can be planned at the last minute.
-Some countries have a process as long as six months in advance of the move, sometimes more if you haven’t kept up to date with certain vaccines.
+It’s not something that can be planned at the last minute.
+Some countries have a process as long as six months in advance of the move; sometimes more if you haven’t kept up to date with certain vaccines.

 Moving overseas with your pets isn’t as difficult as you might think.
 Unless there are concrete reasons why your pet can’t move with you, it’s something you should really consider.
 Children who have pets settle into their new home quicker if their beloved pet comes too.